bigherve/recipes_2.0/README.md

 # recipes_2.0
-This is a basic html site with a few recipes for my oldman
+This is a basic html site with a few salad recipes for my oldman link: https://bigherve.github.io/recipes_2.0/